 Wherever fire is, smoke follows.
 Even though smoke doesn’t destroy things the same way fire does, smoke can still cause damage.
-This is due to items being covered in the smoke and soot and the very strong, persistent odor.
+This is due to items being covered in smoke and soot and a very strong, persistent odor.
 Smoke can embed itself into objects making it very difficult to remove the smoke and soot easily.
-If smoke damage isn’t taken care of properly it can cause problems down the road for those living in the conditions.
+If smoke damage isn’t taken care of properly, it can cause problems down the road for those living in the conditions.
 It can prove to be harmful to the respiratory tract and cause illness.
 For those who are especially sensitive or have underlying health conditions, this could be a problem a lot sooner.

 Water damage can also occur.
 Fires are generally put out by using water.
 When a fire station goes to put a fire out, they use big hoses to douse the fire with water.
 This water can later cause damage, especially if it isn’t taken care of quickly.
 Water or even just moist surfaces can begin to weaken, warp, and attract pathogens that are harmful to people.

 Just like smoke follows a fire, mold generally follows moisture.
 If the water damage isn’t taken care of, it can quickly lead to mold damage.
-Moist areas provide the best growing ground for mold.
+Moist areas provide the best-growing ground for mold.
 After a fire, mold can become even more prevalent because it now has burned organic material to feed off of.

 If you find yourself face to face with fire damage, you can find comfort and peace in knowing that fire damage restoration is possible.
 Professional fire damage restoration companies can help with restoring your home back to the way it was after fire damage, smoke damage, water damage, and mold damage occur.
 If you are in Troy, On-Site Cleaning is a company that can help you.